ANZCOR Guidelines

 In haemodynamically stable children, vagal stimulation should be attempted as initial treatment of SVT.
 For infants and young children, this may best be achieved by application of a plastic bag filled with iced water to the face or by wrapping the infant’s arms in a towel and immersing the whole face in an ice water slurry for 5 seconds.
 Older children, if conscious, may be coached to perform a Valsalva manoeuvre (such as blowing on a balloon or syringe).

-• Further IV/IO Adenosine doses of 400 micrograms/kg then 500 micrograms/kg (maximum 12mg per dose).
+• Further IV/IO Adenosine doses of 400 micrograms/kg, then 500 micrograms/kg (maximum 12mg per dose).

-• Synchronised cardioversion (1-2 J/kg).
+• Synchronised cardioversion (1 to 2 J/kg).

-• Other antiarrythmic medications.
+• Other antiarrhythmic medications.

 1.2